 Diagnostic Medical Sonography graduates can work in suburban and rural hospitals, physicians’ offices, clinics, federal and state health agencies, and certain educational institutions.
 The Associate of Applied Science program includes courses in the following areas: technique, exposure, positioning, protection, physics, patient care and ethics.
 Clinical practice and supplemental instruction are provided in accredited hospitals and clinics.
-Upon completion of the ultrasound program requirements, graduates are registry eligible and must have worked for 12 months to take the National Registry Examination.
+Upon successful completion of the ultrasound program requirements, graduates are eligible to apply to take registry examinations.

 The Diagnostic Medical Sonography program is a selective admission program.
 When you apply to the College, you will be accepted into Healthcare Specialist with a concentration in Diagnostic Medical Sonography while you complete the prerequisite requirements.
-The program accepts a limited number of students each year and there is a separate application process.
-Contact your campus of interest below for more details.
+All applicants are required to take the USA exam.

 Students who are admitted to the program will be required to pay for and submit to a criminal background check, drug testing and physical exam.
 The details and process will be provided at an orientation.
 Please contact the program faculty for more detailed information.

 Graduates of our program are working in suburban and rural hospitals, clinics, imaging centers and doctor’s offices.
 Some of our graduates choose to transfer to a four-year institution.

 The application window for Fall 2021 is now closed.